(See also Overview of Skin Cancer.)

-Atypical fibroxanthomas most commonly occur on the head and neck of elderly patients.
+Atypical fibroxanthomas are rare among nonmelanoma skin cancers.
+They most commonly occur on the head and neck of older patients.
 They appear similar to other nonmelanoma skin cancers, as nonhealing or tender pink-red skin papules or nodules.

-Tumors are excised or Mohs micrographic surgery is done if clinically appropriate.
+Tumors are excised, or Mohs micrographic surgery—in which tissue borders are progressively excised until specimens are tumor-free (as determined by microscopic examination during surgery)—is done if clinically appropriate.
 Metastasis is unusual.

 Because atypical fibroxanthomas seem to be related to ultraviolet (UV) exposure, a number of measures are recommended to limit exposure.